Human Rights and Climate Change

 Prior to this Conference, the UN High Commissioner for Human Rights emphasized the responsibilities that all States have to ensure full coherence between efforts to advance the green economy, on the one hand, and their human rights obligations on the other, in an open letter to all Permanent Missions in New York and in Geneva.
 The Office also submitted key messages for the Conference.
 The negotiation of the 2030 Agenda for Sustainable Development provided further opportunities to advocate integration of human rights within the framework of international efforts to promote sustainable development; however, the most critical negotiation, to date, on the subject of climate change, that of a legally binding agreement to limit climate change, is that of COP21 of the UNFCCC (December 2015).

 With an eye toward this discussion, OHCHR and the Mary Robinson Foundation – Climate Justice co-hosted a Climate Justice Dialogue in Geneva on 9 February 2015.
 The dialogue brought together representatives of delegates to the UNFCCC and the HRC, experts, and key civil society actors to discuss human rights and climate change.
 One outcome of this meeting was the Geneva Pledge for Human Rights in Climate Action, a voluntary initiative led by Costa Rica and initially supported by 18 countries from diverse regions.
-In the pledge, which is still open, countries undertake to facilitate the sharing of best practices and knowledge between human rights and climate experts at a national level.
+In the pledge, which is still open and now has over 30 signatories, countries undertake to facilitate the sharing of best practices and knowledge between human rights and climate experts at a national level.

 Outlining a Rights-Based Approach to Climate Change

 As the HRC has stressed, it is critical to apply a human rights-based approach to guide global policies and measures designed to address climate change.
 The essential attributes to a human rights-based approach are the following:

 - As policies and programmes are formulated, the main objective should be to fulfil human rights.